 What an Active Workplace looks like has changed.
-Before we spoke about the things we could do during the working day to keep us active.
-Gone are the walking meetings with our colleagues, taking the stairs instead of the lift or parking the car that little bit further away.
-As our spare rooms and kitchens have become our new office space, what are the things we can do at home to keep moving and connected during the Covid-19 pandemic.
+Before we spoke about the things we could do during the working day to keep us active; walking meetings with our colleagues, taking the stairs instead of the lift or parking the car that little bit further away.
+Now as our spare rooms and kitchens have become our new office space, we have updated our workplace toolkit to reflect this.

 Many experts have spoken about the need to keep routine while working from home and keeping as close to any other working day.
 Now with the winter months drawing in and darker mornings and evenings, getting outside in the daylight hours is more important than before.
 GreaterSport's Active Workplace Toolkit includes The Live Well Day, but now that many of us are working from home, what does this look like and how does it help us to keep a routine that supports wellbeing and moving more?
 Below we've come up with an idea of a schedule for your day to help you stick to a routine.

 7.00am - Time to get get up after 7 - 8 hours of quality sleep.

 7.30am - Workout, the #KeepGMMoving webpages have loads of ideas of things to do, such as apps or YouTube videos to inspire your workout.